CdRijcke/Eindproject_mprog/README.md

 Food consumption is retrieved from the Food and Agricultural Organization site.

 Probably Problematic:
--linking up the slider to the graph and the barchart.
+- linking up the slider to the graph and the barchart.
 - a switch button for the scatterplot
 - getting everything done in time